gbeine/simple-follow-me-social-buttons-widget/readme.txt

 	* Myspace
 	* Blog-Connect
 	* Weibo

-Missing any icons?
-Please feel free to request the icon you need.
+	* fotocommunity
+	* Dawanda
+	* about.me
+	* EyeEm
+	* Not On The High Street
+	* Odnoklassniki (ok.ru)

-And if you are happy with the plugin and want to thank me you can find a donation button on this page.
+If you are happy with the plugin and want to thank me you can find a donation button on this page.
 Thanks!! http://wptips.me/simple-follow-social-buttons-widget/

 Translations available: